 Physical Complications

 problems.
-Pathological accumulation of fat prevents circulation, lymphatic circulation, and joints.
-Lipedema that is progressive renders the limbs clumsy, so performing simple activity such as a walk or climbing the stairs is an issue.
+Pathological accumulation of fat prevents circulation, lymphatic circulation, and joint function.
+Lipedema that is progressive renders the limbs clumsy, so performing simple activities such as walking or climbing stairs is an issue.
 Tender skin and annoying aches are common grievances.

 If not treated, lipedema can progress to lipo-lymphedema, in which the lymph vessels are unable to drain fluid properly.
 It causes swelling and susceptibility to infections.
 Excess weight also causes undue stress on hips, knees, and ankles, usually accelerating arthritis.